 Ahhh.
 Twitter Ads.
-That untapped source a lot of people are just ignoring because it’s not as famous as other ad platforms like Facebook, Instagram or Google Ads.
+That untapped source a lot of people are just ignoring because it’s not as famous as other ad platforms like Facebook, Instagram, or Google Ads.
 For years I’ve been just ignoring Twitter Ads as well as we already have learned and kind of dominated many traffic sources and we can’t really learn more than 1 or 2 per year.
-But a couple months ago I started wondering: How much do Twitter Ads cost?
+But a couple of months ago I started wondering: How much do Twitter Ads cost?
 Are Twitter Ads worth a shot?

 And now I’m here writing this post after 2 months of testing so you don’t have to spend your own money to figure it out.

 Let’s get started!